Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

 \begin{definition} A convex function $\Psi : [0, \infty) \to [0, \infty]$ is called a Young's function if \begin{itemize} \item $\Psi(0) = 0$ and $\lim_{u \to \infty} \Psi(u) = \infty$; \item it is neither identically zero nor infinite valued on all of $(0, \infty)$, \item and is left continuous at $b_\Psi = \sup\{u > 0 : \Psi(u) < \infty\}$. \end{itemize} \end{definition}

-A noteworthy aspect of Young's functions, is that they come in complementary pairs, with the complementary function defined by the formula $\Psi^*(u) = \sup_{v > 0}(uv - \Psi(v))$.
-Together the pair $(\Psi,\Psi^*)$ satisfy the Hausdorff-Young inequality
+Young's functions come in complementary pairs, in that to each Young's function $\Psi$, we may associate the complementary function $\Psi^*$ defined by $\Psi^*(t)=\sup_{s>0}st-\Psi(s)$.
+By definition of $\Psi^*$, the pair $(\Psi,\Psi^*)$ then satisfy the Hausdorff-Young inequality $st\leq \Psi(s)+\Psi^*(t)$ for all $s,t\geq 0$.
 To each Young's function $\Psi$, we may associate a corresponding Orlicz space.
 With $L^0$ denoting the space of all measurable functions on some $\sigma$-finite measure space $(\Omega, \Sigma, m)$, the Orlicz space associated with a given Young's function $\Psi$, may be defined by the prescription:

 \begin{definition} $f\in L^0$ belongs to $L^{\Psi} \Leftrightarrow \int\Psi(\lambda |f|)\,d\nu<\infty$ for some $\lambda = \lambda(f) > 0.$ \end{definition}

 These spaces admit of several natural norms, but ultimately these norms turn out to be equivalent.
 (See \cite[\S 4.8]{BS}.)
 For the sake of completeness we mention the two most important norms.